RikDuijm/spanish-shool/README.md

 I actually don’t like the presentation of our lesson material.
 I would prefer to have a pop-up opening with the bigger images instead of opening a blank page, but since this is created with Java I didn’t learn how to do this yet.
 I would change this asap.

 ## Technologies used
-I actually don’t like the presentation of our lesson material.
-I would prefer to have a pop-up opening with the bigger images
 - HTML5
 - CSS3
 - Bootstrap 3.3.7